rhyskeepence/clairvoyance/README.md

 These are the inputs or outputs to your system, which may not be practical to assert upon, but should be logged.

-Perhaps you are using a stub rather than a communicating with a third party:
+Perhaps you are using a stub rather than communicating with a third party in your spec:

 ```scala
 class StubGizmometer extends Gizmometer {